afcarl/fss17/lace2.md

 cache.
 Even with the random perturbation in MORPH (described in ¬ßIII-D3), it will be obvious which defect data came Msoft

-### Homogenous Transfer
+### Homogeneous Transfer

 All attributes same in all data sets.
-For Heterotenous Transfer Learning, see Jaechang Nam and Sunghun Kim.
+For Heterogeneous Transfer Learning, see Jaechang Nam and Sunghun Kim.
 2015.
 Heterogeneous defect prediction.
 In Proceedings of the 2015 10th Joint Meeting on Foundations of Software Engineering (ESEC/FSE 2015).
 ACM, New York, NY, USA, 508-519.
 DOI: https://doi.org/10.1145/2786805.2786814

 ## Leaf + CLiff + Morph

-Leaf = leader follower algrithm for collecting data
+Leaf = leader follower algorithm for collecting data

 - Run a cache over n data sources do
-- Add to the cache anything anamlous in data source i
+- Add to the cache anything anomalous in data source i

 ### Steps